DataDog/integrations-extras/akamai_datastream_2/README.md

 ## Overview

-Akamai DataStream 2 captures performance and security logs for your delivery properties to stream them in near real-time to Datadog to provide complete monitoring capability.
+Akamai DataStream 2 captures performance and security logs for your delivery properties.
+This integration streams the data in near real-time to Datadog for complete monitoring.

 ## Setup